Data also shows that Snapchat is an engaging platform for this younger audience. On average, users spend 30 minutes per day using Snapchat.

 While users are connecting with friends over Snapchat, they are also likely to discover new businesses.
 Snapchat’s current design connects friends via the ‘Chat’ button on the left-hand side of the home screen.

-It connects users with brands and content creators via the ‘Discover’ icon on the right-hand of the home screen.
+It connects users with brands and content creators via the Discover icon on the right hand of the home screen.

 For example, in the Discover section Snapchatters can see content made by brands using Snapchat for marketing, like Cosmopolitan magazine and MTV.
+In 2021, 25 of Snapchat’s Discover Partners reached over 50 million unique Snapchatters from around the world.

 Stand out and show your brand’s playful side

-This app was designed to be casual and fun.
+The Snapchat app was designed to be casual and fun.
 It’s about being authentic, not picture-perfect.
 Snapchat even calls itself the app for #RealFriends.

 (You can find more details on these new features in the marketing tips section below.)